Brayim Younisi: Biography

-Brayim was born in Bana (Baneh) in Kurdistan, Iran Part.
+Brayim was born in Bana (Baneh) in Kurdistan province, Iran.
 He translated 81 books, mostly from English and a few from French literature into Persian.
 He has also authored more than 10 books.
-Although he was writing in Persian language, many of his books have been written in the Kurdish context and topics.
-In 1949 in Tehran he went to military school and become a lieutenant.
+Although he was writing in Persian language, many of his books have been written in the Sorani Kurdish context and topics.
+In 1949 in Tehran he went to military school and became a lieutenant.
 After Mohammad Mosaddegh was overthrown in a coup d'état in 1955 he was fired from the Iranian army and sentenced to death.
 However, he was forgiven and eventually spent 8 years in jail under the Pahlavi regime (Shah).
 After jail he went to a higher school of economy and received a doctorate of philosophy from the Sorbonne in 1978 in Economy.